Italian cycling holidays

 In brief

-Self-guided bike tours to discover Italy
+Self-guided cycling vacations to discover Italy

 We have carefully selected routes on bike paths and low-traffic back roads for your cycling vacation in Italy, with your choice of regions from north to south.
 Choose your itinerary, while we take care of all the logistics: comfortable hotels, luggage transport, rental bikes, an app with maps, roadbook, points of interest and GPS tracks, and a helpline at your disposal every day during the tour.